NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

 `gdb path/to/the/executable path/to/the/coredump`

-But because our DTrace script need work after gdb had run, I would use another method to start gdb:
+But because our DTrace script need work after gdb has run, I would use another method to start gdb:

     bash-3.2# ./gdb -data-directory ./data-directory
 	GNU gdb (GDB) 7.7.1